Back to all posts

 Should remote workers avoid Roma Norte?

 Not automatically.
-A more useful response is to stay longer, book responsibly, avoid treating the neighborhood like a disposable playground, learn basic Spanish, support local businesses, respect residential buildings, and consider calmer neighborhoods such as Narvarte when they fit the trip.
+A better response is to stay longer, book responsibly, avoid party behavior in residential buildings, learn basic Spanish, support local businesses, and consider calmer neighborhoods such as Narvarte when they fit the trip better.

 Did Mexico City regulate Airbnb and short-term rentals?